 In the Spotlight

-Bring a written list of your questions
+Bring a written list of your questions.
+Common questions include:

 - What is wrong with me?

-- What is the cause, or why is that happening to me?
+- What is the cause, or why is this happening to me?

 - What can I expect to happen to me?

 - Where can I get help if I need it?

 Bring pen and paper so you can write down the answers to your questions.

 You may want to bring a friend or family member with you to help you remember the answers to your questions or other details of the visit.